Microsoft text-to-speech voices: Mobile

 Every mobile voice package has the combination of male/female, while most of the desktop voice packages have only female voices.
 All mobile voices have been made universal and any user who downloads the language pack of that choice will have one extra male and female voice per that package.

 A hidden text-to-speech voice in Windows 10 called Microsoft Eva Mobile is present within the system.
-Users can download a pre-packaged registry file from the windowsreport.com website.
-Microsoft Eva is believed to be the early voice for Cortana until Microsoft replaced her with the voice of Jen Taylor in most areas.
+Microsoft Eva is the voice primarily used by Cortana for organic responses while many of the responses were voiced by Jen Taylor.
+Microsoft Eva also made a brief appearance in later versions of Windows 11 during the beginning of the OOBE process.
+Users can download a pre-packaged registry file from the windowsreport.com website, which will allow it to be used within the operating system.

 These voices are updated with Windows to sound more natural than in the original version as seen in updated retail builds of Windows 10.

 Windows 11

+Windows 11 introduced three new "natural voices" borrowed from Microsoft's Azure cloud computing platform exclusively for Narrator starting with version 22H2: Microsoft Aria, Jenny, and Guy, with later updates adding more voices.
+These voices are intended to sound more natural than previous text-to-speech voices.
+As of 2024, no other third-party applications are able to use these voices in any way, shape or form.

-In Windows 11, it introduced three new "natural voices" starting with version 22H2: Microsoft Aria, Jenny, and Guy.
-The voices from Windows 10 were retained and reclassified as "legacy voices", however David was still used as the default for the desktop client.
+The voices from Windows 10 are reclassified as "legacy voices", however Microsoft David was still used as the default for the desktop client.